 Two bank accounts – having a second bank account with another bank.
 Keep enough money to pay the bills for a few days.
 We know that some of our members use their Engage Account as their second account.
 See MoneySavingExpert guide to bank accounts.

 Save Regularly – AdvanceCU encourages everyone to save regularly; just £3 weekly or £12 monthly will build up a pot of about £150 in 12 months.
 This could come in really handy if you aren’t able to access your main bank account.
-And we pay 1% dividend on savings – more than most high street banks.
+And we pay a dividend on savings, 0.5% in 2020 – more than most high street banks.

 Internet banking – set up internet banking access to your bank accounts, most banks have smartphone apps to make it quick and easy to access your money 24/7.
 Banks are closing more and more branches and trying to contact them by phone can be impossible-particularly if they’ve had a problem of some sort.
 Never reveal or share your passwords or PIN with anyone, see Getsafeonline tips for internet banking security.